Dans-Plugins/Currencies/README.md

 3) Restart your server.

+### Dependencies
-It should be noted that this plugin depends on Medieval Factions in order to work.
+This plugin depends on Medieval Factions in order to work.

 ## Usage
 - [User Guide](https://github.com/dmccoystephenson/Currencies/wiki/Guide)